Background pattern

 Store in the original packaging to protect it from moisture.

-Use within the first 3 months after the first opening of the packaging.
+Use within the first 3 months after opening the packaging.

 Keep the packaging perfectly closed after use.

-Medicines should not be disposed of through drains or in the trash.
-Deposit the packaging and medicines that you do not need at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines that you do not need.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through drains or into the trash.
+Deposit the packaging and unused medicines in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and unused medicines.
+This way, you will help protect the environment.

 6. Additional Information